hkirk/ST2ITS2_Material/slide_server/slides/Week 13/linq.md

     OrderBy(o => o.Length);
 ```

-* I personally likes methods best, but that is up to you
+* I personally likes method-based best, but that is up to you<!-- .element: class="fragment" -->

 note:
 ```csharp